Nursing (Nursing Associate Pathway) (Adult)

 What about after uni?

-As a graduate and qualified staff nurse in your chosen field of practice you will be able to apply for a job in either an acute setting such as a hospital or in the community.
+As a graduate and qualified nurse in the adult nursing field of practice, you will be able to apply for a job in either an acute setting such as a hospital, or in the community.
 You may want to work within the NHS or in the public and private sectors for example, a ward, a health centre, a prison, a care home or a hospice.

 Career Links